bericp1/brph-mean-auth/README.md

 The options object is broken down into a `local` set of options to allow for future support of other non-local auth strategies.

+## The Authenticate Middleware

+In order to protect your own custom API endpoints, `auth.authenticate` is exposed.
+It's standard express middleware that will only allow requests accomodated with a valid login token proceed down the middleware chain.
+[See the usage example above](#usage).

 ## The Database Model